 This deleted scene explores Dobson’s mysterious relationship with St. John’s College at Oxford.
 Was Dobson a Catholic?

 A second film was shown in a special lecture given by Januszczak at the Courtauld Institute of Art on 19th October 2011.
 It exposes the two men captured in one of Dobson’s greatest paintings, An Old and a Younger Man in the Courtauld Gallery, and explore the fascinating circumstances that led to their involvement with the King’s court in the Civil War.
-It turns out that one of them men was a rough and ready water-boatman who once rowed Shakespeare across the River Thames in London.
-This film will be part of a new series from ZCZ Films titled ‘Every Picture Tells A Story’, which is currently in production.
+It turns out that one of the men was a rough and ready water-boatman who once rowed Shakespeare across the River Thames in London.